pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Commands:
       brand         Display information on the server.
-      centralinsts  Display Central Instances in the WBEM Server. connection    Display connection info used by this server. info          Display general information on the Server. interop       Display the interop namespace name.
+      centralinsts  Display central instances in the WBEM server. connection    Display connection info used by this server. info          Display general information on the Server. interop       Display the interop namespace name.
-      namespaces    Display the namespaces in the WBEM server profiles      Display registered profiles from the WBEM Server. test_pull     Test existence of pull opeations.
+      namespaces    Display the namespaces in the WBEM server profiles      Display registered profiles from the WBEM server. test_pull     Test existence of pull opeations.